British Columbia region

 - Feature stories

-If you need to cancel or reschedule your appointment, please notify us as soon as possible.
+Call the appropriate number below to make an appointment or find out if walk-ins are available.
+If you need to cancel or reschedule, please call us as soon as possible.

 Registration and status card services